Things I’ve begun to learn…

 Develop a way to keep your notes organized — You are going to be dealing with a lot of information and communication, keep it manageable.
 Personally, I developed a series of worksheets using Excel (I’m working on a blank copy with examples that will be posted here for download), a particular set of file folders on my hard drive (including thing such as sheet music, album art concepts, etc), and a folder to keep communications relative to each particular album project.

 While it is possible, it is not advisable to do punch-ins/outs of pipes when recording.
-Usually you’ll have to record each track with the piper/s playing the song non-stop — this shouldn’t be a leap seeing as how many of us prepar to perform &/or compete.
+Usually you’ll have to record each track with the piper/s playing the song non-stop — this shouldn’t be a leap seeing as how many of us prepare to perform &/or compete.
 However, mistakes happen, so roll with them while in a recording session — beforehand, try to get your songs to where you can play them how you want to record them so while in studio you can do them within 3 to 5 takes … which doesn’t always happen, but its a good aim.

 Some pipers record with their drones shut off — just their chanters — and then record their drones separately, recording a strike-in, shut-off, and droning (building the drone-sound behind their chanter looping the droning between the strike-in and shut-off).
-For most players this is unadvisable — to achieve it you need to have a very good ability to control the air pressure of your instrument without drones, and most of us aren’t used to this … so record everything all together.
+For most players this is inadvisable — to achieve it you need to have a very good ability to control the air pressure of your instrument without drones, and most of us aren’t used to this … so record everything all together.

 Bring copies of other artists’ tracks that you want your tracks to sound like to the person who mixes your album — if you have 12 tracks for your album, you should have 12 other artists’ tracks.
 These tracks need to represent the sound you want to achieve, they do not have to be the same tune-style that you are recording in (reel, jig, march, air, etc).
-If the person mixing your album rejects this in principal or doesn’t listen to your example tracks, drop them immediately and find someone else to mix your album.
+If the person mixing your album rejects this in principal or does not listen to your example tracks, drop them immediately and find someone else to mix your album.

 When your album is complete get it mixed by someone who plays pipes and mixes — they’ll have a better idea of what your album should sound like.
 Since our instrument is a-typical, usually most audio engineers don’t know much if anything when it comes to recording or mixing bagpipes.
-Someone who mixes that doesn’t play pipes will likely mix your pipes (particularly if you’re playing in a rock band) as a horn (eg saxaphone) and can mess up your album.
+Someone who mixes that doesn’t play pipes will likely mix your pipes (particularly if you’re playing in a rock band) as a horn (eg saxophone) and can mess up your album.
 When it comes to mixing, my understanding is that pipes need to be mixed more like a vocal track than as an instrument/horn.